 |Garcia Organic Farms|

 The pulp is the most widely used part of the Mexican Cream guava.
 Slice the guava lengthwise, remove the seeds (if their crunch is undesirable) and cut the white flesh into chunks.
 The chunks can be boiled down to make marmalade, sauces, and syrups or used to make a paste.
 The guava paste is paired with creamy cheeses, like mascarpone or cream cheese in Mexico to make a dish known as bocadillo con queso.
+In southern Africa, Mexican Cream guavas are used to make wine.

 Recipes that include Mexican Cream Guavas.
 One is easiest, three is harder.